 All media files on your Umbraco Cloud projects are stored using Azure Blob Storage.
 This means that the media files are not stored with the rest of your project files but in an external storage system.

-In order to access the media files on your Umbraco Cloud project you can either
+To access the media files on your Umbraco Cloud project you can either:

 - Clone your Cloud environment to your local machine (Recommended)